portlandcodeschool/jsi/_posts/00-06-02-one-time-codes.md

 Systems where security is especially important may use two or more authentication factors&mdash;think of a secret vault that only opens with a keycard, a code you type in, and a retinal scan.
 </aside>

-### Exercise: password verification mails
+### Exercise: password recovery mails

 Implement a page where users who've forgotten their password can request a reset code, and a page where they can redeem it.
+The redemption page should also require the user to reset their password.

 [node-uuid]: https://www.npmjs.com/package/node-uuid
 [nodemailer]: https://www.npmjs.com/package/nodemailer